decaporg/decap-cms/website/content/docs/add-to-your-site.md

 _(For Bitbucket repositories, use the [Bitbucket backend](https://www.netlifycms.org/docs/authentication-backends/#bitbucket-backend) instructions instead.)_

 The configuration above specifies your backend protocol and your publication branch.
 Git Gateway is an open source API that acts as a proxy between authenticated users of your site and your site repo.
 (We'll get to the details of that in the [Authentication section](#authentication) below.)
-If you leave out the `branch` declaration, it will default to `master`.
+If you leave out the `branch` declaration, it defaults to `master`.

 ### Editorial Workflow

 **Note:** Editorial workflow works with GitHub repositories only.
 Support for other Git hosts is [coming soon](https://github.com/netlify/netlify-cms/issues/568).

-By default, saving a post in the CMS interface will push a commit directly to the publication branch specified in `backend`.
+By default, saving a post in the CMS interface pushes a commit directly to the publication branch specified in `backend`.
 However, you also have the option to enable the [Editorial Workflow](https://www.netlifycms.org/docs/configuration-options/#publish-mode), which adds an interface for drafting, reviewing, and approving posts.
 To do this, add the following line to your Netlify CMS `config.yml`:

 ```yaml
 # This line should *not* be indented